Adventuresmith/dart-dice-parser/README.md

 # Random Number Generator

 By default, Random.secure() is used.
 You can select other RNGs when creating the dice expression.

-Random() will be faster than Random.secure(); if you're doing lots of rolls for use cases where security doesn't matter, you will want to use Random().
+Random() is much faster than Random.secure(); if you're doing many rolls for use cases where security doesn't matter, you probably want to use Random().

 For example, you might create a dice-rolling app that both provides rolls _and_ displays statistics (mean, stddev, etc) about the dice expression.
 To do that, you might create two separate